EddyVerbruggen/Custom-URL-scheme/README.md

 Using LaunchMyApp with PhoneGap Build requires these simple steps:

 1\.
-Add the following xml to your `config.xml` to use the latest version of this plugin (replace `URL_SCHEME` by a nice scheme you want to have your app listen to, like `mycoolapp`):
+Add the following xml to your `config.xml` to use the latest version of this plugin (replace `mycoolapp` by a nice scheme you want to have your app listen to):
 ```xml
 <gap:plugin name="nl.x-services.plugins.launchmyapp">
   <param:name="URL_SCHEME" value="mycoolapp" />